 In the beginners’ class our coaches will teach you the basics of Archery and at the end of this period if you have caught the Archery bug and want to try to master archery, you may join the club immediately.
 If you decide not to stay then change your mind, you will not be permitted to do another beginners’ class, and must then join a club directly.
 (This is a rule of our governing body Archery GB).

 All beginners who complete the class will receive an official certificate of completion, and when you join the Club we will give you a New Members Information Pack which contains a lot of useful information about our sport and the Club itself.

 Q. Are children allowed to join?

 A. Yes!
-The Club operates the AGB Safeguarding Child and Young People Policy, which means in simple terms, that if a child or 'vulnerable adult' joins the Club or attends a beginners’ class, then the parent or guardian must accompany the child or 'vulnerable adult' at all times.
-We cannot accept responsibility for any un-accompanied children or 'vulnerable adults' as as we are first and foremost a sports club, not a crèche !
+The Club operates the AGB Safeguarding Children and Young People Policy, as well as the AGB Safeguarding Adults Policy which means in simple terms, that if a child or 'vulnerable adult' joins the Club or attends a beginners’ class, then the parent or guardian must accompany the child or 'vulnerable adult' at all times.
+We cannot accept responsibility for any un-accompanied children or 'vulnerable adults' as as we are first and foremost a sports club, not a creche !